Entry-level employment programs

 Indigenous employment programs

-We participate in the following Indigenous employment programs coordinated within the Australian Public Service (APS).
+We take part in the following Indigenous employment programs coordinated within the Australian Public Service (APS).

 Indigenous Australian Government Development Program